Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: The Proposed Approach

 \subsection{Differentiable Center Sampling Network (DCS-Net)}

 The reconstruction of both the global and local patterns of the point cloud should be non-trivial.
 To simultaneously incorporate global feature reconstruction and local feature reconstruction as proxy tasks, we employ the pretrained composition learning network $U(\cdot)$ in section \ref{stage2} as a differentiable center sampling network (DCS-Net).
-Moreover, we employ the Gumbel softmax relaxation \cite{jang2016categorical} and a uniform prior for the probability map $\hat{\mathcal Q}$:
+Moreover, we employ the Gumbel softmax relaxation \cite{jang2016categorical} and a uniform prior for the probability map $\hat{\mathcal Q}$, allowing end-to-end training through backpropagation:

 Considering the crucial semantic information in each part of the point cloud, we treat $\hat{\mathcal Q}$ as a weight map to perform weighted operations on the points in order to obtain the center points $\hat{\mathcal C} \in \mathbb R^{G \times 3}$: